Coach K's lasting legacy: How the Duke icon changed the game

 He made the Duke brand big, which made the games big, which made the sport big.
 It didn’t matter if he was rolling into the smallest college town or Madison Square Garden, when Duke was in the house, it was worth paying attention.
 This was a bonafide star.

-The 1992 Duke-Michigan NCAA title game earned a 22.5 rating, third highest of any championship game ever (with just 100,000 fewer viewers than the legendary 1979 Magic Johnson-Larry Bird clash).
+The 1992 Duke-Michigan NCAA title game earned a 22.5 rating, third highest of any championship game (with just 100,000 fewer viewers than the legendary 1979 Magic Johnson-Larry Bird clash).

 In 2018-19, Duke games were still drawing nearly 1 million more viewers on ESPN than games not involving Duke.
 Barack Obama attended a game in person.